apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Inside the battle to run the Trump White House**
+**GM reports Q3 pretax profits rose 15.5% on strong prices, cost discipline**

-You can read more about it [here](https://www.politico.com/news/2024/10/22/trump-chief-of-staff-wiles-rollins-mccarthy-00184820).
+You can read more about it [here](https://www.freep.com/story/money/cars/general-motors/2024/10/22/gm-reports-rise-in-q3-profits-boosting-its-full-year-outlook/75775200007/).

 ## Requirements
 - Python 3.8